fVargasg/TrackingProjectApi/README.md

 ## Development process and problem-solving strategy

-I create user stories that the project was goint to have.
-I create Entity Relationship Diagram (ERD) thar the project was goind to have.
-I create the neccesary wire frames for the project.
+I created user stories that project was going to have.
+I created Entity Relationship Diagram (ERD) tha project was going to have.
+I created the neccesary wire frames for the project.

 I started the backend api first and then the front end client.